How it works

 As a voiceover artist, I retain the rights to my recordings, unless you would like a buyout for a fixed term or in perpetuity.
 Rates take into account: a standard recording session fee, with additional recording and editing hours for the same project at a reduced rate; any substantial script work needed; and whether the completed product is for internal, limited or public broadcast.
 All recordings are edited for pace and purity, so the final voiceover is ready for mixing by your sound engineer or studio.

 Your costs may include up to two takes if I’m recording remotely – plus small-scale revisions for up to 14 days after initial recording.
-Recording after that time, or substantial script changes and therefore re-recording at any time, may be subject to a new recording fee as per an entirely new voiceover project.
+Rerecording after that time, or substantial script changes which require recording at any time, may be subject to a new recording fee as per an entirely new voiceover project.

 To get a quote tailored for your voiceover needs, please get in touch today.